 Would you agree with our common sense statement that that less toxins and less harmful substances will mean healthier you?
 That is how you can care for yourself better (and the environment too!).

-Look for EU organic logo (green leaf with stars), UK Soil Association or country-specific organic certification logos (i.e. French 'Agriculture Biologioque')
+Look for EU organic logo (green leaf with stars), UK Soil Association or country-specific organic certification logos (i.e. French 'Agriculture Biologique')

 *Organic wine benefits as per Department of Human Nutrition at the University of Southampton, University of Rome’s Clinical Nutrition, University of California at Davis and University of Newcastle.

-We have been writing much more about organic viticulture and organic wines on our Read Me blog, head to our dedicated organic section if you want to learn more.
+We have been writing much more about organic viticulture and organic wines on our blog, head to our dedicated organic section if you want to learn more.

 Organic Wine Club offers a selection of organic wine club cases for everyone who wants to discover these wines for themselves.
-Our collection also include 'Taste of Organic Wine Club' cases, which consist of our bestselling and most loved wines.
+Alternatively, we invite you to browse our full collection of organic wines here.

 This term puzzles a lot of people, how a product made of grapes can be not suitable for vegans?
 The answer is very simple - winemakers may decide to use animal derived materials (isinglass made of fish bones, cows' intestines, dairy, eggs) for filtration, fining and clarification of the wines.